jakeisnt/stilla.nvim/README.md

 # jakeisnt/stilla.nvim

-My vim/nvim theme.
+> `Still` :: A quiet, introverted theme that stays out of your way.

 Uses a framework established by [shaunsingh/nord.nvim](https://github.com/shaunsingh/nord.nvim)

 ## Features